GuitarCraftMiner/RealTime5-Team-2/README.md

 ## Project Title: Adaptive Wind Turbine Pitch Control
 ### Brief Description
-The project aims to build a small scale wind turbine model with automated pitch controll.
+The project aims to build a small scale wind turbine model with automated pitch control.
 It will be able to react to changes in wind speed in real time and adjust the blades to main a safe and stable generator output voltage.
 The commanded pitch and the generated voltage will be displayed on an external screen.

 ### System diagram
 ![System Block Diagram](images/Initial_Pitch_System_block_diagram.svg)